Marker Logo

 John Sudler Isaacs Marker image.
 Click for full size.

-Photographed By Pete Skillman, April 1, 2021
+Photographed by Pete Skillman, April 1, 2021

 1. John Sudler Isaacs Marker

-Inscription.
 Born on August 22, 1889 near Greenwood, John Sudler Isaacs attended school until the sixth grade when he began working full time on the family farm.
 Although Isaacs started his career as a tenant farmer, he displayed a keen entrepreneurial spirit throughout his life, acquiring more than 8,100 acres of property which he used for a number of business endeavors.
 As one of the state's first "agribusinessmen," Isaacs expanded his leadership of the agricultural community through his ownership of the Eagle Poultry Company and his use of innovative technologies in farming, timbering, and food processing.
 Isaacs died on July 29, 1950.

 Erected 2016 by Delaware Public Archives.
 (Marker Number SC-254.)

 Location.
 38° 49.626′ N, 75° 20.633′ W. Marker is in Ellendale, Delaware, in Sussex County.
-Marker is at the intersection of Cedar Creek Road (Delaware Route 30) and Isaacs Road, on the left when traveling south on Cedar Creek Road.
-Touch for map.
-Marker is in this post office area: Ellendale DE 19941, United States of America.
-Touch for directions.
+It is in Cedar Creek Hundred.
+It is at the intersection of Cedar Creek Road (Delaware Route 30) and

 Paid Advertisement